-Samsung Galaxy S20 FE review: The new flagship killer
+Samsung Galaxy S20 FE review: Still a true flagship killer

 You want the S20 experience without spending four figures

 Samsung designed the S20 FE as a flagship-tier device for a slightly tighter budget.
-You'll still get all of the same great features you'd expect on an S20, including great cameras, 5G support, and a gorgeous 120Hz display, without having to spend an arm and a leg to get there.
+However, you'll still get all of the same great features you'd expect on an S20, including great cameras, 5G support, and a gorgeous 120Hz display, without having to spend an arm and a leg to get there.

 You want all-day battery life

 The S20 FE comes equipped with a 4500mAh battery, which is more than enough to provide all-day longevity, even with the 120Hz refresh rate enabled.
-You'll need to provide your own charger to reach the full 25W charging speeds, but the 15W brick included in the box will keep you topped up without a problem.
+Of course, you'll need to provide your own charger to reach the full 25W charging speeds, but the 15W brick included in the box will keep you topped up without a problem.

 You should not buy this if ...

-Note: This article was originally published in October 2020.
-It was updated in June 2021 with the following changes.